 Introduces drawing media and techniques used in sketching and rendering: pencil, charcoal, conte, cast drawing, perspective, and chiaroscuro.
-Students will learn to see and translate their visual experience into drawing.
-This course will focus on how to draw form and space through gesture, line, and value.
-Contemporary drawings and drawings from art history will be explored.
+Students learn to see and translate their visual experience into drawing.
+This course focuses on how to draw form and space through gesture, line, and value.
+Contemporary drawings and drawings from art history are explored.
 Fulfills the General Education Visual and Performing Arts Requirement.